pointfreeco/swift-validated/README.md

 // valid(User(id: 1, email: "blob@pointfree.co", name: "Blob"))
 ```

-Valid inputs yield a user wrapped in the `valid` case.

-Meanwhile, an invalid input yields an error in the `invalid` case.
+An invalid input yields an error in the `invalid` case.

 ``` swift
 zip(with: User.init)(